codemaster1001/2025_01_18_betting-program/ReadMe.md

 ## Settling a Market

+Only admin can call this function

 settleMarket updates the final or official data (like final price) from oracles.
 After this step, the outcome can be decided.
 -In TokenFight Market, you should pass both feed1 and feed2 addresses you can find on the [On-Demand Switchboard](https://ondemand.switchboard.xyz/solana/mainnet).
 -In Hilo market, you should pass feed1 address to fetch the Oracle price

 ## Setting the Winning Outcome

+Only admin can call this function

 After you have final data, you call setWinningOutcome to declare which outcome index has won.